 The part that interests me the most is the ability to do a lot of solitary work and independent analysis.
 When I was working as an autopsy technician, part of my job was to get samples ready for analysis, and sometimes assist in analyzing them myself.
 I always looked forward to the chance to participate in an analysis because every case was different, and the samples were often difficult to interpret, which made it very fulfilling to finally have all the evidence to draw a conclusion.
 Even though I have strong family and community values, what I’ve always enjoyed the most about my research extracurriculars was when it was time to organize the data and write about our observations and conclusions.
 Specially, when I was comparing case studies during some of my research extracurriculars, I was always excited to receive new case studies, which required long hours of focus to make connections.
 Also, the wide variety of patient cases seems like a very enriching aspect of the job, and knowing that I was an essential component of interpreting an unusual sample or symptom classification is also a highly motivating aspect of the training.

-11. What appeals to you most about this residency program?
+11. What are you looking for most about in a residency program?

 12. Are you interested in doing research in the field?